 Arthrocentesis or needling of a bursa may be considered medically necessary when ALL of the following criteria are met:

-*Conservative therapy is considered a failure of treatment if no improvement or resolution of pain within 6 weeks from the start of therapy.
+*Conservative therapy is considered a failure of treatment if no improvement or resolution of pain within four (4) weeks from the start of therapy.

-Arthrocentesis reported for other areas of the spine should be processed as injection of trigger points.
 When a doctor reports his services as arthrocentesis by fluoroscopy, the service should be processed under the appropriate procedure code for arthrocentesis of the type of joint involved.
 Itemized charges should be combined and processed under the appropriate arthrocentesis code.
-Modifier 59 may be reported with a non-E/M service, to identify it as distinct or independent from other non-E/M services performed on the same day.
-When modifier 59 is reported, the patient’s records must support its use in accordance with CPT guidelines.